SEASCAPE INN.....outdoor adventure or peace and solitude...it's your vacation, you decide.

-While The Seascape Inn is not a bonefishing lodge our Beachfront Bed & Breakfast Hotel offers many options for both the casual and dedicated fisherman/woman.
+While The Seascape Inn is not a bonefishing lodge our Beachfront Bed & Breakfast offers many options for both the casual and dedicated fisherman/woman.

 We are located on the beach with a productive flat in front that can be fished on both the incoming and outgoing tides.
 We have a tide chart available to determine the best fishing times.
 Additionally there are flats in Lisbon Creek and Little Harbour that can be waded.
 Those flats are just ashort taxi ride away.

 For those who would like to fish with a guide, we have been working with a number of independent guides since our opening in 1997.
 The independent guides can be booked for a single day or your entire stay.
 Just let us know if you'd like to use a guide and we can provide you with their contact information.
 In order to accommodate our guests that are booked with aguide (which is an 8:00 AM to 4:00 PM day) early breakfast will be provided at 7:15 AM and a cooler with lunches can be packed and ready to go by 7:45AM.